 - Recognize the range of factors that create instability for employees

-- See how instability, employee performance, and profitability are related
+- Understand the connection between instability, employee performance, and profitability

 - Identify the most effective techniques and tactics for increasing workplace stability